Chemistry Graduate Program Handbook

 5. Research

 The major part of time and effort in graduate school will be spent in graduate-level research.
 For research requirements, the student should refer to sections 5, 7, 8, 9 and 10 of this document.
-The normal expectation is that once a graduate student joins a research group, they will remain in that research group until completion of a graduate degree program with thesis.
+The normal expectation is that a graduate student once joining a research group will remain in that research group until completion of a graduate degree program with thesis.
 Should that degree be the M.S. degree and should that graduate student wish to continue in the Ph.D. program of the department in another research group, it will be necessary for the student to re-apply for admission to the chemistry graduate program.
-Only under situations of exceptional circumstance will the chair permit graduate students to switch groups without completing a M.S. degree with thesis and without following this re-application procedure.
+Only under situations of exceptional circumstance will the Chair permit graduate students to switch groups without completing a M.S. degree with thesis and without following this re-application procedure.
 Students who have completed a M.S. degree with thesis in the department and who have re-entered the Ph.D. track should expect an increase in the time required to complete the Ph.D. degree.
 For such students, an accelerated schedule of deadlines for Ph.D. degree requirements might be specified as conditions of re-admission.

 6. Responsible Conduct in Research (RCR) Training